bozsahin/ceng444/project-material/project1/README.md

 <li>Therefore your LL parser must contain a fragment of rules in your antlr'd XPLN grammar for lexical analysis for all
 legitimate tokens of XPLN.

+<li>It is up to you whether to remove left-recursion in the cover grammar of XPLN given in the specs, because
+  antlr4 (but not antlr3) can handle DIRECT left recursion.
+However, you are responsible for your design decisions and adhering to intended functionality in the project.

 <li>If the input XPLN program is not well-formed, the errors produced by antlr4 suffice for the current project, and you can produce more for bonus.

 <li>For testing, make up some XPLN examples of your own, good ones and bad ones, including programs with good tokens and